List of The Stand characters: "The Trashcan Man"

-Donald Merwin Elbert, better known as the "Trashcan Man", is a schizophrenic with pyromaniac tendencies.
+Donald Merwin Elbert, better known as the "Trashcan Man", is a man diagnosed as schizophrenic with pyromaniac tendencies.
 He often found himself in trouble during his years as a youth due to his fixation with fire, and his nickname comes from his childhood habit of starting fires in trash cans.
-The Trashcan Man received electroshock therapy at a mental hospital in Terre Haute, Indiana, before being incarcerated for arson as a teenager.
+The Trashcan Man received electroconvulsive therapy at a mental hospital in Terre Haute, Indiana, before being incarcerated at the age of 17 for burning down a church.
+Upon reaching his 18th birthday, he was transferred to the state prison.

-The superflu wipes out the inmate and guard populations at the prison where the Trashcan Man is incarcerated, and he is able to escape home to (the fictional) Powtanville, Indiana.
-The Trashcan Man indulges his ambition of burning down cities, first setting fire to oil tanks in Powtanville and then destroying the city of Gary, Indiana.
-While running from the Powtanville fires, he vaults over a railing and breaks his right wrist; the fracture does not set properly and the injury eventually causes his hand to point away from his body at an almost ninety-degree angle.
-Later, while setting the fires in Gary, he sustains severe burns to his left arm when a timing device he has placed in an oil tank ignites prematurely.
-The Trashcan Man abandons his original plans of starting fires randomly across America to join Flagg when the Dark Man appears in his dreams and promises the Trashcan Man "great work" in the desert.
+After the entire prison population has either died from the superflu or fled, the Trashcan Man escapes and returns to his hometown of (the fictional) Powtanville, Indiana.
+He indulges his ambition of burning down cities, setting fire to oil tanks in Powtanville and Gary, Indiana.
+While running from the Powtanville fires, he vaults over a railing and breaks his right wrist; the fracture does not set properly and the injury eventually causes his hand to point away from his body at an almost 90-degree angle.
+Later, while setting the fires in Gary, he sustains severe burns to his left arm when a timing device he has placed in a tank ignites prematurely.
+The Trashcan Man abandons his original plans of starting fires randomly across America to join Flagg when the Dark Man appears in his dreams and promises him "great work" in the desert.
 After treating his severely burned arm, the Trashcan Man finds a bicycle and proceeds to travel westward with haste.

-In the revised-expanded version, the Trashcan Man briefly travels with a cocky street thug named The Kid, who becomes severely intoxicated and forces the Trashcan Man to masturbate him.
+In the revised-expanded version, the Trashcan Man briefly travels with a cocky street thug named The Kid, who becomes severely intoxicated, forces the Trashcan Man to masturbate him, and sodomizes him with a pistol.
 When The Kid threatens to not only kill the Trashcan Man on several occasions (always for petty reasons) but also to overthrow the Dark Man, Flagg sends wolves to rid himself of this potential rival.
 East of Colorado's Eisenhower Tunnel, The Kid ends up trapped in a car and surrounded by wolves, which kill him when he eventually tries to flee.